GuilhermeCosta-Ferreira/ARM-SOFT-Scanning/README.md

    5.1.
 Select the step value (the inbetween angle of every frame) <br>
    5.2.
 Update the dataset name
 6. Run the Simualtion: BlenderNeRF (Panel) > Subset of Frames SOF >PLAY SOF
+7. Run the script: `intrinsic.py` to extract the matrix K

 ## 🖇️ Requirements